 Army Sgt.
 Jacqueline Anderson, 26, was found dead in her apartment in Seoul, South Korea on July 31, 2016.
 Sgt.
 Anderson’s husband, Sgt.
 Carl Anderson, found her unresponsive and asked neighbors to contact the police but she was dead upon their arrival.
 Sgt.
 Anderson was from Leesville, Louisiana and she joined the Army in January 2011.
 She was assigned to Headquarters and Headquarters Battery, 1st Battalion, 38th Field Artillery Regiment, 210th Field Artillery Brigade at Camp Casey, South Korea.
 She was stationed in Dongducheon with her husband who is also with the 210th Field Artillery Brigade.
-Jacqueline’s cause of death is under investigation by the Army Criminal Investigation Division (CID).
+At the time of reporting, Jacqueline’s cause of death was under investigation by the Army Criminal Investigation Division.
+The outcome of the investigation and official cause of death is unknown.

 The Lackland Air Force Base sex scandal erupted in the 2011/2012 time frame.
 Sig Christenson, a reporter from San Antonio Express, slowly began to reveal the sex scandal issues at the basic military training facility in Texas and reported on most of the courts martials initiated by the Air Force.
 As a result of the escalating media coverage and other forces at play, it gave military sexual assault advocacy organizations a reason to request hearings in front of the House Armed Services Committee.
 Congressional hearings were held on January 23, 2013.
 Both General Edward Rice and General Mark Welsh testified at this hearing along with two retired Air Force women and Dr. David Lisak.
 In the end, 35 Basic Military Training personnel were courts martialed for allegedly abusing trainees or sex related offenses.
 Now that the dust has settled and some time has passed, whistleblowers have disclosed that the Air Force investigations trampled on due process rights.
 And individuals were railroaded with collateral charges which forced them to take plea deals to avoid excessive punishments.
 Two were found guilty of rape and sentenced to twenty years.
 The Air Force is being accused of going on a “witch hunt” after being politically motivated to clean up the basic training facility while under the watchful eye of the media, advocates, and Congress.
 This post was inspired by Never Leave an Airman Behind: How the Air Force Faltered & Failed in the Wake of the Lackland Sex Scandal by Lt Col Craig Perry, USAF Retired.